We are so glad you found us. Come explore.

 She holds a diploma of ecosystem management from Fleming college and is currently completing a personalized undergraduate degree in environmental health education from Trent University as well as the Forest and Nature School Practitioner Course through Child and Nature Alliance of Canada.

-Kristen is excited to join PSFS on a part-time basis to put her learning into practice and encourage children to thrive and grow in relationship with land and place.
+Kristen is excited to be bringing this business to the Huntsville area to encourage women and children to thrive and grow in relationship with land and place.

 Having grown up in the Almaguin/Muskoka area, the outdoors are a passion for Adah that she's had the privilege of experiencing her whole life.
 This led her to pursue a career of helping people through the exploration of holistic therapeutic approaches, especially one of her personal favourites: nature!
 Completing a Recreation Therapy diploma at Canadore College gave her many opportunities to work with multiple demographics of people as a professional registered with TRO (Therapeutic Recreation Ontario).